 On May 17, 2023, Academy, Ltd. entered into a Conforming Changes Amendment to the Second Amended and Restated Credit Agreement, dated as of November 6, 2020, among Academy, Ltd., as Borrower, Credit Suisse AG, Cayman Islands Branch, as the administrative agent and collateral agent and the several lenders party thereto and the several other parties named therein, which updated the Term Loan benchmark base interest rate from LIBOR to Adjusted Term SOFR (as defined in the Conforming Changes Amendment to the Second Amended and Restated Credit Agreement).
 The transition of our Term Loan to Adjusted Term SOFR became effective on August 1, 2023.
 Borrowings under the Term Loan bear interest, at our election, at either (1) Adjusted Term SOFR with a floor of 0.75% rate plus a margin of 3.75% or (2) a base rate equal to the highest of (a) the federal funds rate plus 0.50%, (b) the U.S. "prime rate" announced by the administrative agent, or (c) the one-month Adjusted Term SOFR with a floor of 0.75% rate, plus a margin of 3.75%.
-As of October 28, 2023, the weighted average interest rate was 9.18%, with interest payable monthly.
-Quarterly principal payments of \$750.0 thousand are required through September 30, 2027 and borrowings mature on November 6, 2027.
+Quarterly principal payments of \$750 thousand are required through September 30, 2027 and borrowings mature on November 6, 2027.
+As of August 3, 2024, the weighted average interest rate was 9.19%, with interest payable monthly.
 The terms and conditions of the Term Loan also require that the outstanding balance under the Term Loan is prepaid under certain circumstances.
-As of October 28, 2023, no prepayment was due under the terms and conditions of the Term Loan.
+As of August 3, 2024, no prepayment was due under the terms and conditions of the Term Loan.